Dynamic Integrated Learning Plan

-Academy is the heart and soul that begins to spark an imaginative and creative mind.
-However, therapy is crucial and exhilarating.
-Both create a winning strategy for your child when we find tune and align their specific therapeutic and academic goals.
+The heart and soul that begins to spark an imaginative and creative mind is at the center of everything we believe in at Rockwood Preparatory Academy.
+However, therapy is crucial to creating a winning strategy for your child.
+We work diligently to fine tune all therapies so that they align with our student’s specific therapeutic and academic goals.

 Communication and Transparency Philosophy

 We value advocacy, open communication, and transparency for each student.
 To that end, we have established a My Turn Standard of Transparency® that we adhere to in our day-to-day care, education, and support therapy services.
 Parents are frequently made aware of all up-to-date therapy information, educational services, ILP goals, and how their child is doing overall.

 We are committed to sharing real-time data with parents.
 Informed parents are the best advocates for their child.
 That’s why we provide a monthly My Turn Educational Program Report® to parents and the student success support team.
 These monthly reports break down the goals and achievements of each student.